Breath from Another: Uses in media

 The title track was featured on the CMJ New Music Monthly February 1998 promotional CD.
-"Lounge" appears on the soundtrack to film Zero Effect.
-The remix of "Country Livin' (The World I Know)" featuring dirty south hip hop quartet Goodie Mob was included on the Slam soundtrack.
-Tracks "Anywayz" and "That Girl" was used in films Boiler Room and I Still Know What You Did Last Summer respectively.
+"Lounge" appears on the soundtrack to film Zero Effect (1998).
+The remix of "Country Livin' (The World I Know)" featuring dirty south hip hop quartet Goodie Mob was included on the Slam (1998) soundtrack.
+Tracks "Anywayz" and "That Girl" were used in films Boiler Room (2000) and I Still Know What You Did Last Summer (1998) respectively.